an0rak-dev/PlanetaryConquest/README.md

 == Licenses

-The laser sound came from https://freesound.org/people/Moonscythe/sounds/56489/ and was created by Moonscythe and released under CreativeCommons 0 License.
+The Laser sound use for this demo was taken from https://freesound.org/people/pschneib/sounds/428163/ and is the work of Pschneib (which I thanks) released under CreativeCommons Attribution License.
+I've only modify it to use one channel instead of two.